schlagert/serve_it/README.md

 [![Build Status](https://travis-ci.org/schlagert/serve_it.png?branch=master)](https://travis-ci.org/schlagert/serve_it)

-A super simple webserver based on [cowboy](https://github.com/ninenines/cowboy).
+A super simple fileserver based on [cowboy](https://github.com/ninenines/cowboy).
 Basically this application provides a `cowboy_http_handler` implementation with support for `range` headers, index files and (as a fallback) directory listings.